Troubleshooting Tips for Windows 10 Connectivity issues with Hotspots and Wi-Fi adapters

 Change the power settings of the power plan

 You should change the power plan of the laptop from Balanced to High Performance, or you can also modify the Balanced power plan’s settings such that the battery is set on High Performance.

 This type of problem also gets generated when your Wi-Fi configuration profile might be damaged, and that can affect the wireless adapter or access point and so that different types of errors are generated.

-To overcome from this issue, it is recommended to use forget the network connection option, or to delete the wireless profile.
+To overcome this issue, it is recommended to use forget the network connection option or to delete the wireless profile.

 Step 1: Open the command prompt with administrator privilege, (click on the start menu -> right click on the Command Prompt and then choose run as administrator option)

 Or, press Windows + X from your keyboard and open Power User Menu, choose Command Prompt (Admin).

 Step 2: In the command prompt you need to run a command, netsh wlan delete profile name=”WirelessProfileName” and hit Enter key to run the command.